-Orderly, she published two books, she has received the Presidential Medal of Freedom to contribute to the literature in 2007.
-Additionally another famous novel written by her was “Go set a watchman” in 2015, a sequel to mockingbird got the confirmation to be the first draft of the mockingbird.
+Orderly, she published two books, she received the Presidential Medal of Freedom to contribute to the literature in 2007.
+Additionally, another famous novel written by her was “Go set a watchman” in 2015, a sequel to mockingbird got the confirmation to be the first draft of the mockingbird.

 Dorothy Allison, born in 1949, is an American writer from South Carolina.
 Her writings focus on sexual abuse and lesbianism some of which are in her book of poetry “The Women Who Hate Me.”

 She has won several awards for her writing, including the Lambda Literary Award.
-Accordingly, Allison was the first one from her family to complete high schooling and is a self-identified lesbian.
+Accordingly, Allison was the first one in her family to complete high schooling and is a self-identified lesbian.
 During the Anti- Vietnam war movement in the 1970s, she became an activist.
-Some of her other works include “Trash” ( collection of short stories),” Two or Three Things I Know for Sure” (memoir).
+Some of her other works include “Trash” ( collection of short stories), and” Two or Three Things I Know for Sure” (memoir).

 Silas House (1971) is an American writer, music journalist, and environmental activist.
 His fiction is known for its focus on the natural world, the plight of the rural place, and the working class.

-So, this was the list of authors of the south you should know.
-Give their books atleast one try and you would love them.
+If you also love writing and want to be an effective author then Read this article to know how reading influence your writing.
+So, this was the list of southern authors you should know.
+Also, give their books at least one try and you would love them.
 Stay tuned for more such awesome content!